Charged Complexity and the Thermofield Double State: Complexity of the cTFD State

-where the frequencies $\omega_n$ were defined in eq.~\eqref{eq:omelette}.
-The above equation, with the sum over discrete and finitely-many $\vec n$-s, gives the complexity for the discretized and compactified theory of the complex scalar.
+Eq.~\eqref{eq:peanut}, with the sum over discrete and finitely-many $\vec n$-s, gives the complexity for the discretized and compactified theory of the complex scalar, see eq.~\eqref{eq:cucumber} and the text above it.
 Recovering the continuum limit and decompactified space amounts to taking $\delta \to 0$ and $L\to \infty$ respectively.
-The former is implemented by replacing sums with integrals:\footnote{There appears to be a typo in (188) of \cite{TFD} in that the RHS is missing the prefactor we have in \eqref{eq:flambe}.}
+The latter is implemented by replacing sums with integrals:\footnote{There appears to be a typo in (188) of \cite{TFD} in that the RHS is missing the prefactor we have in \eqref{eq:flambe}.}